How To Write Wedding Speeches And Toasts

 • At this point your own parents need a mention as well (perhaps for giving you the sense to see the characteristics mentioned above).
 Your mother probably needs more TLC than your father.

 • Talk about how happy you are thanks to your wonderful partner.
-If the terms "Bridezilla" has been mentioned by anyone at any time in the past 24 hours, you should probably make this section of the speech really sucky.
+If the term “Bridezilla” has been mentioned by anyone at any time in the past 24 hours, you should probably make this section of the speech really sucky.

 • Thank the guests for coming, and for their wishes and the George Forman Grills.